Skip to main content

 Secure the property immediately

-If your parent lived alone, secure the property straight away.
-Check the heating, remove perishable food, lock all doors and windows, and cancel any milk or newspaper deliveries.
+If your parent lived alone, the house will need securing before too long.
+Check the heating, clear out perishable food, lock all doors and windows, and cancel any milk or newspaper deliveries.
+Going back to an empty home is hard, so take someone with you if that helps.
 Contact the home insurer: most standard policies become void if the property is empty for more than 30 days, and you may need to switch to specialist unoccupied property insurance.
 Apply to the council for a council tax exemption, which runs from the date of death through probate and for 6 months afterwards.

 Clearing the house

-Do not rush to clear the property.
-Take time to go through belongings carefully: important documents can be mixed in with ordinary paperwork, and some items may have significant financial or sentimental value.
+There is no need to rush this, and most people find it takes longer than they expected.
+Go through belongings slowly: important documents can be mixed in with ordinary paperwork, and some items may have real financial or sentimental value.
 Look for bank statements, insurance policies, share certificates, premium bonds (check at nsandi.com), pension paperwork, and any assets you were not aware of.
 Only once you have a full picture of the estate should you start clearing.

 Sentimental items and family disagreements

-Sentimental items can cause more conflict than money.
+Sentimental items often cause more difficulty than money does, and that is rarely about the objects themselves.
 If the will does not specify who receives particular items, they form part of the residuary estate to be divided among the beneficiaries.
-Try to handle this sensitively: a family meeting where people choose items in turn can help.
+A quiet family gathering where people choose items in turn can take a lot of the heat out of it.
 Keep a written record of any informal agreements.
 If items of significant value are involved, get them properly valued before distributing.
 A mediator can help if disagreements become serious.

 Sorting finances and pensions